sujato/cullavagga/dpcv-project.md

 ### Review the manuscript to ascertain the state of preservation

 The manuscript appears to be in good condition, but it must be carefully examined before taking any action.
 This must be done by an experienced expert in the field.
 Any recommendations must be followed so as to ensure the manuscript is not damaged by the digitization process.

+From the extant microfilms, it appears as if the majority of the text is quite readable.
+The top and bottom lines on some leaves are damaged, as are other miscellaneous cases.
+I would guess that 80%–90% of the text is recoverable.

    - **Responsible party:** Department of Archaeology together with National Museum.